followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/firstDayOfWeek.md

 - 5 - Friday
 - 6 - Saturday

-By default, the value provided by the culture settings is used.
+The value provided by the culture settings is used by default.

 When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `FirstDayOfWeek` enum.
 This enum accepts the following values: `Sunday`, `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday` and `Saturday`.
 <!--/fullDescription-->